MicrosoftDocs/architecture-center/docs/reference-architectures/containers/blue-green-deployment-for-aks/blue-green-deployment-for-aks-content.md

 From the perspective of automation and CI/CD, the solution can be implemented in multiple ways.
 We suggest:

 - [Bicep](/azure/azure-resource-manager/bicep/overview) or [Terraform](/azure/developer/terraform/overview) for IaC.
-- [Azure Pipelines](https://azure.microsoft.com/products/devops/pipelines) or [Github Actions](https://docs.github.com/actions) for CI/CD.
+- [Azure Pipelines](https://azure.microsoft.com/products/devops/pipelines) or [GitHub Actions](https://docs.github.com/actions) for CI/CD.

 ## Potential use cases